yaghmo/yaghmo/README.md

 ---

 ### Multi-Model Chatbot
-A modular conversational interface supporting inference from multiple LLM backends.
-- Implemented token streaming, temperature/top-p tuning, and model switching
-- Designed multilingual handling for real-time translation and interaction
+A local AI assistant supporting multiple LLMs and VLMs with document Q&A, voice input, and multimodal chat.
+- Built a RAG pipeline with ChromaDB and multilingual embeddings for document retrieval over PDF, DOCX, XLSX, PPTX and more
+- Integrated local speech-to-text transcription via faster-whisper with automatic language detection
+- Designed a FastAPI backend with streaming inference, parallel model loading, and automatic context summarization
-- Built with modular architecture for future model integration
+- Containerized with Docker and CUDA support for GPU inference

 Repository: [chatbot](https://github.com/yaghmo/chatbot)
-Technologies: Python, Streamlit, Hugging Face Transformers
+Technologies: Python, FastAPI, Streamlit, Transformers, ChromaDB, Docker

 ---